 In 1995, Mariska Hargitay portrayed Didi Edelstein in the sitcom Can't Hurry Love.

-In 1997, Mariska Hargitay played a recurring role in the fourth season of ER.
+In 1997, Mariska Hargitay appeared in ER.

-In 1998, Mariska Hargitay continued her recurring role in ER.
+In 1998, Mariska Hargitay appeared in ER.

 On August 28, 2004, Mariska Hargitay married actor Peter Hermann in Santa Barbara, California.
 They met on the set of Law & Order: SVU.